12 Reasons Why Mallorca Is Still The Most Popular Holiday Destination

 Even if you adore the buzz of city life, it might not be long before your feet get itchy for some adventure.
 In that case, we would recommend visiting Serra de Tramuntana.
 The World Heritage Site is a cultural landscape, with breath-taking views and beautiful scenery, perfect for hiking and cycling.
 Great to explore by car, bike or on foot.

 5. Are we there yet?

-If you want the best of both worlds, amazingly, the island is only 120km long, which means you can enjoy the beaches and the mountains within the same day!
+If you want the best of both worlds, amazingly, the island is only 120km long, which means you can enjoy the beaches and the mountains on the same day!

 6. A great escape